Aristovasum cassiforme

-Vasum cassiforme, common name the helmet vase, is a species of medium to large sea snail, a marine gastropod mollusk in the family Turbinellidae.
+Aristovasum cassiforme, common name the helmet vase, is a species of medium to large sea snail, a marine gastropod mollusk in the family Vasidae.

 Distribution

-Vasum cassiforme lives in the southeastern and northeastern littoral of Brazil, including Abrolhos and the Brazilian states of Rio Grande do Norte, Paraíba, Pernambuco, Alagoas, Sergipe, Bahia and Espírito Santo.
+Aristovasum cassiforme lives in the southeastern and northeastern littoral of Brazil, including Abrolhos and the Brazilian states of Rio Grande do Norte, Paraíba, Pernambuco, Alagoas, Sergipe, Bahia and Espírito Santo.

 Shell description

 The maximum reported size of this species shell is 114.9 mm.

-Vasum cassiforme has a large, thick and heavy shell, presenting 8 whorls.
+Aristovasum cassiforme has a large, thick and heavy shell, presenting 8 whorls.
 One of its most striking characteristics is its rich ornamentation, with foliated cords and spines over the body whorl and shoulder, respectively.
 It is colored cream or light brown externally, while the aperture may be colored purplish-brown.

+Distribution

+This marine species occurs off Brazil.

 Ecology

 Habitat

 This sea snail lives on sand and muddy bottoms, to a depth of 70 m.